3D integrated circuits require a method to connect multi-die stacked vertically in a package.

 - Lower power loss, as through-silicon interconnects are shorter than horizontal channels.

 - Lower parasitics along the length of an interconnect.

 - Faster signal transitions due to less parasitic capacitance.

 - Necessary for continued 3D integration and heterogeneous integration.

 VLSI designers that want to develop more advanced components for specialized applications will need to design through-silicon vias into their physical layout and run basic signal simulations to verify electrical behavior.
-If you want to see all the advantages of 2.5D/3D packaging in your design, use the complete set of system analysis tools from Cadence.
+If you want to see all the advantages of 2.5D/3D packaging in your design, use the complete set of IC package design and analysis tools from Cadence.
 VLSI designers can integrate multiple feature blocks into new designs and define interposer connections for continued integration and scaling.
 The complete set of simulation features in powerful field solvers integrate with circuit design and PCB layout software, creating a complete systems design package for any application and level of complexity.